gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 = 2.2.8.8/2.2.8.9 =
 * Fix - Hotfix for 'redirect_canonical' function (causing a redirect loop)
-* Fix - The custom canonical permalink set with Yoast SEO is now no longer overwriten
+* Fix - The custom canonical permalink set with Yoast SEO is now no longer overwritten
 * Fix - The custom permalinks are no longer saved if the post/term has no title
 * Fix - Hotfix for Gutenberg related JS errors
 * Fix - Hotfix for Groundhogg plugin